 - Labour economics

 - Behavioural economics

 - ECN421 Behavioral Economics

 - ETI 450 Corporate Social Responsibility

 Remember that the ethics course can also be a part of your elective courses.
-See list of all ethics courses.

 Research distinction courses